Graduate Tuition Incentive Scholarship (GTIS)

 Examples of awards that are ineligible for GTIS support include:

 The GTIS award varies and will cover up to the cost of your in-state tuition.
 The amount that we can offer you depends on how much funding we have available.
-Your graduate program must be willing to provide tuition remission for you if you are not an in-state resident for the entire fellowship year.
+Your graduate program must be willing to provide tuition remission for you if you are not an in-state resident for the period of the GTIS award.
 Student fees will remain your responsibility.

 |Length of support||One semester or one academic year|

 *Students who are ABD are eligible to receive in-state tuition support for 3 credit hours of dissertation completion (994) only.

 Depending on funding, this award may change from year to year.

 There is no limit on how many students each department can nominate per year.